reactioncommerce/reaction-docs/developer/tutorial/introduction.md

 ## Purpose

-This tutorial is in two parts, the first parts focuses on creating a custom "theme" which is how you can modify the appearance of Reaction without changing of the original files.
+This tutorial is in two parts, the first parts focuses on creating a custom "theme" which is how you can modify the appearance of Reaction without changing any of the original files.
 The second part deals with creating a custom "plugin" which allows you extend the functionality or create completely new functionality.

 ### What's the difference between a theme and plugin?